JonahDMonte/UTRA-Hacks-2024_Quattro-Formaggi/README.md

 # UTRA Hacks 2024 - Team Quattro Formaggi
 Billions of bacteria and germs claim the surfaces we touch as home, Sanitation John sends them an eviction notice, automatically and efficiently.

+Uses 2 buttons to override its state and turn it on/off, in addition to a power switch.
+With the Arduino flashed, simply plug it in and turn it on with the button and switch, then watch it go to work.

 Find it on the devpost here: https://devpost.com/software/sanitation-john

 ## Inspiration